gin66/MetaAgentSystem/Sprints/Sprint_1_Plan.md

 ## Task 1: Create Module Structure in `Package.swift`

 ### Detailed Steps:
-1. Identify the main modules required for the Meta Agentic AI System based on Vision.md and StakeholderRequirements.md.
-2. Define each module in Package.swift with dependencies, targets, and necessary configurations.
+1. Create a `MetaAgentSystem` sub-folder to house the main application.
+2. Update the root `Package.swift` to only include the `Bootstrap` target.
+3. Create a new `Package.swift` inside the `MetaAgentSystem` sub-folder.
+4. Define the `MetaAgentSystem` executable target and its dependencies in the new `Package.swift`.
-3. Ensure `bootstrap.swift` is correctly referenced in the package manifest.
+5. Ensure `bootstrap.swift` is correctly referenced in the root package manifest.
-4. Validate that `Package.swift` conforms to Swift best practices for readability and maintainability.
+6. Validate that both `Package.swift` files conform to Swift best practices.

 ### Code Files:
+-   `Package.swift`
-- Package.swift
+-   `MetaAgentSystem/Package.swift`

 ### Tests:
 N/A (Package configuration)